jfree/orson-charts/README.md

 History
 -------

-??-Mar-2014 : Version 1.2
+6-Mar-2014 : Version 1.2

 - added value and range markers for numerical axes, and category markers for category axes;
-- added a tickLabelOrientation attribute for axes so that tick labels can be drawn either perpendicular or parallel to the axis line;
+- added a 'tickLabelOrientation' attribute for axes so that tick labels can be drawn either perpendicular or parallel to the axis line;
 - added a logarithmic axis;
 - added theme support, with several built-in themes;
 - added label generators for pie section labels and category axis labels;